Appendicitis

 Symptoms of appendicitis may include:

-• Sudden pain that begins on the right side of the lower abdomen.
+• Sudden pain that begins on the right side of the lower belly.

-• Sudden pain that begins around the navel and often shifts to the lower right abdomen.
+• Sudden pain that begins around the belly button and often shifts to the lower right belly.

 • Pain that worsens with coughing, walking or making other jarring movements.